nlesc-sherlock/Sherlock/topics/data_tools_integration.md

 * lost of data locality between tasks
 * several reads of the same files

-Hence, we have decided to explore a different model, (Spark)[http://spark.apache.org/] and investigate how Yarn capacity scheduler works.
+Hence, we have decided to explore a different model, [Spark](http://spark.apache.org/) and investigate how Yarn capacity scheduler works.

 * Spark: the [Spark documentation](http://spark.apache.org/documentation.html) contains nice screen cast tutorial videos for your [first steps with Spark](http://spark.apache.org/screencasts/1-first-steps-with-spark.html) or how to setup a [stand alone job in Scala](http://spark.apache.org/screencasts/4-a-standalone-job-in-spark.html), but also [examples](http://spark.apache.org/examples.html).
-There are third party globs which my also help you in (creating a simple spark job)[https://hadoopi.wordpress.com/2014/09/05/spark-create-a-simple-spark-job/] or determine (correlation on two vectors)[http://blog.sequenceiq.com/blog/2014/09/29/spark-correlation-and-testing/] or (K-Means)[http://blog.sequenceiq.com/blog/2014/07/31/spark-mllib/].
-Note that Spark is one of (SurfSara components)[https://userinfo.surfsara.nl/systems/hadoop/software/spark].
+There are third party globs which my also help you in [creating a simple spark job](https://hadoopi.wordpress.com/2014/09/05/spark-create-a-simple-spark-job/) or determine [correlation on two vectors](http://blog.sequenceiq.com/blog/2014/09/29/spark-correlation-and-testing/) or [K-Means](http://blog.sequenceiq.com/blog/2014/07/31/spark-mllib/).
+Note that Spark is one of [SurfSara components](https://userinfo.surfsara.nl/systems/hadoop/software/spark).

-* Yarn capacity scheduler: The (Capacity Scheduler)[https://hadoop.apache.org/docs/r2.4.1/hadoop-yarn/hadoop-yarn-site/CapacityScheduler.html] is designed to run Hadoop applications as a shared, multi-tenant cluster in an operator-friendly manner while maximizing the throughput and the utilization of the cluster.
-Through different queue setups we should be able to understand how (Yarn capacity scheduler)[http://blog.sequenceiq.com/blog/2014/03/14/yarn-capacity-scheduler/] works.
+* Yarn capacity scheduler: The [Capacity Scheduler](https://hadoop.apache.org/docs/r2.4.1/hadoop-yarn/hadoop-yarn-site/CapacityScheduler.html) is designed to run Hadoop applications as a shared, multi-tenant cluster in an operator-friendly manner while maximizing the throughput and the utilization of the cluster.
+Through different queue setups we should be able to understand how [Yarn capacity scheduler](http://blog.sequenceiq.com/blog/2014/03/14/yarn-capacity-scheduler/) works.